Why Your Credit Card’s Free Travel Insurance Is Not Enough

 For individuals without credit card travel insurance, such as children or elderly family members, a separate travel insurance plan must be purchased.

 Furthermore, credit card travel insurance only extends to the portion of the trip charged to your credit card.
 Consequently, if you paid for your airfare using your credit card but not your accommodation, your claim may only encompass flight-related issues and not hotel-related matters.
+Therefore, you are left without an option but to charge all travel expenses to your credit card.

-However, when you opt for paid travel insurance, like the comprehensive plans offered by Income Insurance, you can enjoy robust coverage that addresses these limitations.
+However, when you opt for a paid travel insurance plan, like the comprehensive options offered by Income Insurance, you can enjoy more robust coverage that addresses these limitations.
 Income's Travel Insurance plans allow individuals to opt for family cover1, ensuring that all family members are protected during their travels.
-Moreover, these plans come with enhanced COVID-19 coverage, providing additional peace of mind when you travel.

 You can also choose between annual and single-trip plans for you and your family.
 This level of flexibility and comprehensive coverage makes paid travel insurance a valuable investment, safeguarding you and your loved ones against unexpected expenses and offering a hassle-free travel experience.